Philosophy

 Human authorship requires a human

-Harrington is designed for use by a person — one person, at a keyboard, making creative decisions.
+Harrington is designed for use by an individual human being making creative decisions.
 This is not incidental.
 It is the premise.

 Using Harrington through an automated script, an AI agent, an orchestration tool, or any non-human interface — including tools like Claude Desktop or similar — is explicitly prohibited.
 Not because of a technical limitation, but because it is a categorical misuse of what the tool is for.
-If an agent is writing the song, there is no author.
-The authorship promise is void.
+If an agent is writing the song, there is no author and therefore the authorship promise is void.

-Similarly, each license is for one person.
-Not one team, not one organization, not one studio account shared across employees.
+Similarly, each account is for one person.
+Not one team, not one organization, not one shared account across employees.
 One human being, doing their own creative work.

 These aren't arbitrary rules — they're the same principle stated two different ways.
 Authorship is personal.
-So is the license.
+So is the account.

 A workbench, not a generator